 - Speaking Homework with Google Voice – Grounding technology integration in learning theory helps ensure digital tools are truly integrated and not simply used.
-This screencast explains how linguist Stephen Krashen’s theory of the “affective filter” in EFL learners guided me to repurpose Google Voice for more effective speaking homework.
+This screencast illustrates my critical eye for tech tools, as I apply linguist Stephen Krashen’s theory of the “affective filter” to repurpose Google Voice for more effective EFL speaking homework.

 - Integrating CAD and 3D Printing in Educational Contexts – This professional development aims to assist teachers in integrating computer assisted design (CAD) and 3D printing into K-12 educational contexts.
-Following a project-based learning model provides participants with a learning experience and insight into teaching pedagogy that directly model ways in which these technologies can be integrated effectively in the classroom while keeping the subject content as the main focus.
+I followed a project-based learning model to provide participants with a learning experience and insight into teaching pedagogy that directly incorporate ways in which these technologies can be integrated effectively in the classroom while keeping the subject content as the main focus.

 - Travel Itineraries with the Present Perfect Tense – Incorporating pair work and collaborative task-based learning in the EFL classroom increases engagement and opportunities for every student to receive and generate the target language.
-The following lesson plan utilizes Google Earth to engage EFL students building their knowledge of the present perfect tense.
+The following lesson plan demonstrates my ability to realize these learning goals as I utilize Google Earth to engage EFL students and build their knowledge of the present perfect tense.

-- Rocketry – This project-based learning curriculum on rocketry was designed for a 4-day STEAM camp.
-Teams constructed rockets from soda bottles and 3D printed nose cones.
-Students also made clinometers, which, with the help of some trigonometry, they used to measure their rockets’ altitude.
-Here is the step-by-step lesson plan for Day 1, and this Prezi takes you through the whole curriculum.
+- Rocketry – This project-based learning curriculum on rocketry is designed for a 4-day STEAM camp.
+Teams construct rockets from soda bottles and 3D-printed nose cones, then measure their rockets’ altitude with DIY clinometers and the help of some trigonometry.
+This step-by-step lesson plan for Day 1, shows my strength in developing curriculum for project-based learning.

 Teaching can be a solitary profession for some, but I believe all educators are obligated to look beyond their own classrooms and weigh in on the policies that affect them.
-It is the only way to truly effect our professional culture.
+It is the best way to truly affect our professional culture.

-- Know Your Community of Practice – It is important to understand the potential of social capital within a department or organization, so individuals can locate support, and groups can act to solve problems more effectively.
-Using Google Forms, I collected and analyzed technology integration practices within my school’s EFL department to help guide professional development and inform future investment.
+- Know Your Community of Practice – Understanding the potential of social capital within a department or organization, allows individuals to locate support and groups to solve problems more effectively.
+Using Google Forms, I collected and analyzed technology integration practices within my school’s EFL department to effectively guide professional development and inform future technology investment.

 - Assessing Curriculum with Research – Textbooks play an influential role in any classroom ecology.
 If a textbook is not being used in its intended context, then its deployment should be monitored for positive and negative effects.
-As an EFL department coodinator, I wrote this paper to guide quantitative and qualitative research methods assessing a K-6 language arts textbook from a major US publisher being used in an EFL environment in Taiwan.
+As an EFL department coordinator, I undertook this research action plan to guide quantitative and qualitative research methods assessing a K-6 language arts textbook from a major US publisher being used in an EFL environment in Taiwan.